 Financiers are one of the most famous French pastries.
 Made with nuts, browned butter, egg whites, and powdered sugar, a classic financier has a crisp exterior that surrounds an incredibly delicate and moist interior.
-With trips to Paris on pause, ease your wanderlust (and sweet tooth) with this financier recipe.
+They taste just like the ones you find in France!

 What are financiers?

 A financier is a small French pastry traditionally made with ground almonds and brown butter.
-They are often baked in small, rectangular molds to be individually sized.
-For at-home ease, in this financier recipe I use a mini muffin pan to bake these in but you can use a financier pan (just adjust the baking time if needed) if you have one.
+They are often baked in small, rectangular molds.
+For at-home ease, in this financier recipe I use a mini muffin pan to bake these in but you can use a financier pan if you have one (just adjust the baking time if needed).

+The word financier refers to someone who handles a lot of money – quite an interesting name for a pastry!
 There are several theories on where the name came from.
 One thought is that the name derived from the cake’s resemblance to a bar of gold when baked in rectangular form.
 Another theory is that it’s named for finance industry workers who needed a dessert that wouldn’t mess up their suits when picking up an afternoon snack.
-Either way, the financier cake name stuck and so too did these delicious cakes.
+Either way, the financier cake name stuck!

-Classic French financiers are made with a few simple ingredients that are significant to the financier dessert:
+Classic French financiers are made with a few simple ingredients:

-- Brown butter: Liquid gold, browning your butter before using it adds a nutty flavor that boosts whatever it touches.
+- Brown butter: Liquid gold, brown butter adds a nutty flavor that boosts any dessert it’s in.
 I only make these financiers with browned butter but you can just use melted butter if you’re in a rush or don’t want to dirty up a pan.

-- Almond meal: The main flour source for these cakes, ground almonds (also known as almond flour) add texture and richness.
+- Almond meal: The primary flour in financiers, ground almonds (also known as almond flour) add texture and richness.
 You will need to add a bit of all-purpose flour in addition to the nut flour.

 - Egg whites: These add lightness and help brighten up the financier cakes.